 (E) There is hereby created in the state treasury the alternative fuel transportation fund.
-The fund shall consist of money transferred to the fund under division (C) of section 125.836and under division (B)(2) of section 3706.27 of the Revised Code, money that is appropriated to it by the general assembly, and money as may be specified by the general assembly from the advanced energy fund created by section 4928.61 of the Revised Code.
+The fund shall consist of money transferred to the fund under division (B) of section 125.836 and under division (B)(2) of section 3706.27 of the Revised Code, money that is appropriated to it by the general assembly, money as may be specified by the general assembly from the advanced energy fund created by section 4928.61 of the Revised Code, and all money received from the repayment of loans made from the fund or in the event of a default on any such loan.
 Money in the fund shall be used to make grants and loans under the alternative fuel transportation program and by the director in the administration of that program.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.